-Does Audit Effort Impede the Willingness to Impose Audit Adjustments?
+Does Seeking Audit Evidence Impede the Willingness to Impose Audit Adjustments?

-Keywords: audit effort, waived audit adjustments, auditor independence, mental accounting, information choice effects
+Keywords: audit effort, audit adjustments, auditor independence, mental accounting, information choice, audit technology

 Suggested Citation: Suggested Citation